-Claims for injured fishermen and fish processors are governed by Federal maritime law and the Jones Act.
+Claims for injured fishermen and fish processors are governed by federal maritime law and the Jones Act.
 The laws relating to fishing accident injury cases are significantly different than land-based workers’ compensation claims.
 It is important that your treating doctors understand the difference between maritime injury claims and state workers’ compensation claims.

 FCA currently has four active Alaska fishing vessels: Alaska Juris, Alaska Warrior, Alaska Spirit and Alaska Victory.
 New management at the Fishing Company of Alaska is working to improve the company’s previous safety record.
-Beard does not represent FCA or their insurance company.
-Beard is always on the side of the injured crewman and never represents the insurance company.
+Mr. Beard does not represent FCA or their insurance company.
+He is always on the side of the injured crewman and never represents the insurance company.

 If you have questions about your legal rights to medical care or right to receive compensation for pain and suffering and past and future lost wages, contact Trueb & Beard, LLC, for a free initial consultation by calling 425-403-1900 or sending us a message online.
 If Mr. Beard tells you that you have a good claim against the Fishing Company of Alaska, that opinion is based upon 30 years of successfully representing injured crewmen.